Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Introduction

 \subsection{Summary of main results}

-The key idea in this work stems from the purity invariance of stabilizer states under quantum convolutions, which is reminiscent of linearity testing in computer science and entanglement entropy in quantum physics (See Figure \ref{Fig:sum}).
-Leveraging its desirable properties and intrinsic connections, quantum convolutions have various potential applications.
-In this regard, we propose several applications of quantum convolutions, including stabilizer testing for states, Clifford testing for gates, and magic entropy.
-Let us make a summary of our main results here.

-\begin{enumerate}[(1)] \item{} In \S\ref{sec:con_qubit}, we design and construct quantum convolutions for qubit-systems.
-We also prove the mathematical properties of quantum convolutions on $n$-qubit systems, including the commutativity with Clifford unitaries, majorization of spectrum under convolution, and the purity invariance of stabilizer states under convolution.
+\begin{enumerate}[(1)] \item{} We design quantum convolutions for 2-qubit-systems.
+We prove mathematical properties of these convolutions on $n$-qubit systems, including commutativity with Clifford unitaries, majorization of the spectrum under convolution, and the purity invariance of stabilizer states under convolution.

 \item{} In \S\ref{sec:stab_T}, we propose a systematic framework for stabilizer and Clifford testing based on quantum convolutions and swap tests on both qudits and qubits (See Figure~\ref{fig:stab_test} as an example).
-We use the Hadamard convolution for qudits from our previous work~\cite{BGJ23a,BGJ23b}, and the quantum convolution constructed for qubits in \S\ref{sec:con_qubit}.
+We use the Hadamard convolution for qudits from our previous work~\cite{BGJ23a,BGJ23b,BJ24a,BGJ24a}, and the quantum convolution constructed for qubits in \S\ref{sec:con_qubit}.
 If the maximal overlap between the given state $\psi$ and stabilizer states is $1-\epsilon$, the probability of acceptance in the protocol is $1-\Theta(\epsilon)$.
 This bound is independent of the number $n$ of qudits/qubits and of the local dimension $d$.
 We provide both an upper bound and a lower bound on the probability of acceptance; these bounds are close to each other, up to an error of order $\epsilon^2$.
 By the Choi-Jamiołkowski isomorphism, we can also use this protocol to perform Clifford testing of quantum gates.

 \item{} Inspired by entanglement entropy, we introduce "magic entropy" on both qudits and qubits in~\S\ref{sec:mag_en}.
 This is the von Neumann entropy (or quantum R\'enyi entropy) of the self-convolution $\boxtimes\psi$ for the given state $\psi$.
 By the Choi-Jamiołkowski isomorphism, we can generalize the concept of the magic entropy to quantum gates.
 We study the properties of magic entropy and show that it can be used as a measure of magic. \end{enumerate}